 5. Selective Fishing Gears

 Bycatch, or the catching of species not targeted during fishing, is one of the significant dilemmas of the fishing industry.
 Innovations, however, have been made in selective fishing gear that reduced this problem.
 These nets and traps are specifically designed to capture or catch certain species while leaving other marine life free.
-Turtle excluder devices in shrimp trawls, for instance, enable sea turtles not to be caught, while modified hooks and lines reduce seabird capture.
+For example, turtle excluder devices in shrimp trawls enable sea turtles not to be caught.
+Additionally, modified hooks and lines reduce seabird capture.
 The development and implementation of selective fishing gear are important elements of marine biodiversity preservation and the long-term health of the oceans.

 6. Automated Fishing Systems